 There are five common types of salmon that inhabit the waters around Alaska.
-You are likely asking why I am writing about Alaskan Salmon?
-Aren't they salt water fish?
-That is easy to answer: Salmon are born and spawn in fresh water; I love to eat salmon; and I just returned from an Alaskan vacation where I was able to go salmon fishing on the Copper River and saw Alaska salmon runs.
-Plus: They they are big fish, fun to catch and turn colors when they make the spawn.
+Perhaps you thought Salmon are salt water fish?
+That is easy to answer: Salmon spawn and are born in fresh water; Salmon are great to eat, and an Alaskan Salmon fishing trip is second to none.
+Copper River features an unbelievable King Salmon run.
+Salmon are big fish, fun to catch and turn colors when they make the spawn.

-Our Copper River fishing guide taught us how to remember these five salmon found in Alaskan waters using your thumb and 4 fingers.
+Alaskan fishing guides will teach you how to remember these five salmon found in Alaskan waters using your thumb and 4 fingers.
 The five types of salmon are: Chum Salmon, Sockeye Salmon, King Salmon, Silver Salmon and Pink Salmon.
 Called a mnemonic (silent m) which is a technique that aids in the retention to memory of something, this one is great!

 Copper River Salmon